zhengli09/VINTAGE/README.md

 ## Installation
 VINTAGE is implemented as an R package with underlying efficient C++ code interfaced through Rcpp and RcppArmadillo.
-VINTAGE depends on a few other R packages Please refer to the package [DESCRIPTION](https://github.com/zhengli09/VINTAGE/blob/master/DESCRIPTION) file for details.
+VINTAGE depends on a few other R packages.
+Please refer to the package [DESCRIPTION](https://github.com/zhengli09/VINTAGE/blob/master/DESCRIPTION) file for details.
 Dependent packages are supposed to be automatically installed while installing VINTAGE.